Gustavo De Luca

 Carlos Gustavo De Luca (born 13 February 1962) is an Argentine former footballer who played as a forward for various clubs in Argentina, Chile, Peru and Switzerland.

-In 1982, when he was a River Plate youth player, he fought at the Falklands War.
+De Luca initially played rugby union, a sport he practiced until the age of seventeen.
+In 1982, when he was a River Plate youth player, he fought in the Falklands War.

 Club career

-As a youth player, De Luca was with Club San Fernando and River Plate.
+As a youth player, De Luca played for Club San Fernando and later joined the youth system of River Plate, where he featured for the club's reserve side before beginning his professional career.

-De Luca mainly highlighted in Chile being goalscorer in its first division, second division and its national cup.
+De Luca spent most of his professional career in Chile, where he became a prolific goalscorer and established his reputation as a striker.
+During his time in the country he scored regularly in the top division, the second division and the Copa Chile.

+He first gained prominence with Santiago Wanderers, where his goalscoring performances helped establish him in Chilean football.
+He later played for Cobreloa before continuing his career with several teams across the Chilean league system.

-In that country, he had stints with Santiago Wanderers, Cobreloa, Deportes La Serena, O'Higgins, Colo-Colo, Regional Atacama, Deportes Temuco and Everton.
+During his time in Chile he also represented Deportes La Serena, O'Higgins, Colo-Colo, Regional Atacama, Deportes Temuco and Everton.

-Personal life

-De Luca began playing rugby, sport which he practiced until he was seventeen.

-He fought at the Falklands War (1982).